mwittig/winston-dconsole/README.md

 # winston-dconsole

-A logstash transport for winston providing an extended console which outputs winston log messages including filename and linenumber of the call.
+A winston transport providing an extended console which outputs winston log messages including filename and linenumber of the call.
 This is suitable for using it with the [intellij-awesome-console](https://github.com/anthraxx/intellij-awesome-console) IntelliJ IDEA plugin.
 It extends the log output by adding the source code file name and line number of the logger statement executed.
 The output is added